VSerj/i-studio/README.md

 ### For what
 To remember how to code using html and css.
 And learn how to add interactive landing pages using javascript.

+### run project
+to run a project with a module devServer: `npm run dev`. to run a project with an assembly in the source directory dist: `npm run start`